jlacasa/mixed-models-spring25/content/1-intro.md

 \end{array}
 $$

+Remember the assumptions:
+- Linearity
+- Constant variance
+- Independence
+- Normality

 ### Adding a random effect to the model

 Now, imagine that the observations are actually diameters from random apples from 5 different fields.
+These observations are no longer independent!
+This is when mixed-effects models enter the story - they allow us to say *what is similiar to what*.
-We expect the growth rate to be similar, but the baseline (a.k.a., the intercept) to be field-specific.
+In this case, we expect the growth rate to be similar, but the baseline (a.k.a., the intercept) to be field-specific.
 Then,

 $$y_{ij} = \beta_{0j} + x_{ij} \beta_1 + \varepsilon_{ij}, \\ \varepsilon_{ij} \sim N(0, \sigma^2),$$